uo-se-research/treeline/README.md

 This is the same tree used for balancing the search using MCTS.
 The algorithm will then go on generating inputs, collecting feedback, balancing the search in each iteration until the time is up.
 There are many parameters we are balancing in each iteration such as the reward, the coverage, the path in the search tree.
-If the search stall according to different paramters, the algorihtm might even drop the search tree and starts with new one for faster and more effective results.
+If the search stall according to different parameters, the algorithm might even drop the search tree and starts with new one for faster and more effective results.

 By the end of the search the algorithm will have generated many inputs one of which is maximizing the execution cost.